chandlerpaulk/quiz-game/README.md

-# A Boyfriend Quiz game developed by Chandler Paulk
+## A Quiz Game developed by Chandler Paulk